-Again, nothing wrong with this, just that every tenth or so person seems to be do that in her profile, so it has become deadly dull.
+Again, nothing wrong with this, just that too many seem to be do that in their profiles, so it has become deadly dull.
 I think it hearkens back to printed newspaper ads where you had to pay by the word, so the thinking was to get some vital stats in ASAP with as few characters as possible.

-Besides, why not just post a photo instead?
+Besides, why not just post a headshot instead?
 Quicker for your reader and more lovely to behold, we’re sure.

 If you're not <insert desired qualities here> you “need not apply.”

 This one just irks a lot of women on a gut level, totally independent of whether or not they are/are not "qualified."
 Most people we know don’t stand around with a clipboard in their personal lives, “accepting applications.”
 It’s a personal relationship, not a job at Burger King.

 It also implies some sort of one-way employer/employee dynamic, like she's going to be "applying" to spend time with you, not that any evaluation process will necessarily be mutual.
 If clipboards are your kink, great that you're in touch with that.
 Just don't expect it to be widely shared.

 "I only want to date feminine women.
 If I wanted to date someone at all masculine, obviously I'd just date a man."